In 2013, our founder created the first Shaa Festival to prevent disease and support women.

 Women compete for cash prizes and learn life-saving rules of hygiene.

 Our founder, Elvis Ndansi, grew up in Misaje and was concerned about his community’s health.
-He created the first Shaa Festival, now an annual event, to celebrate the women shaa-makers by awarding generous prizes while teaching basic hygiene.
+He created the first Shaa Festival, now an annual event, to celebrate the women Shaa-makers by awarding generous prizes while teaching basic hygiene.
 Every year, he donates buckets adapted with taps at the bottom so that cups can be rinsed in clean running water after each use.

-A committee of men taste and grade the shaa and announced the top three finalists from each zone.
+A committee of men taste and grade the Shaa and announced the top three finalists from each zone.
 Elvis encourages the winners to invest their prize money in their children’s education.

-The added bonus every year is free shaa for everyone to share – without sharing diseases.
+The added bonus every year is free Shaa for everyone to share – without sharing diseases.

-Motivated to win, women formed a union.
+Motivated to win, women formed Shaa Women Unions.

 A more efficient way to grind corn.

-The union can also loan money to members in times of difficulties.
-Shaa production has truly become a collaborative community effort, launched by the desire to win the festival’s valuable prizes.
+Shaa production has truly become a collaborative effort, launched by the desire to win the festival’s life-changing prizes.

 Misaje Shaa Festival 2024 empowers women, children, transform lives